codemod-com/filemod-engine/packages/filemod-engine/README.md

         - '_document'
         - '_error'

-### Replace Rules
+### Replace/Copy Rules

-Each replace rule with have a read/write access to all the 4 path properties mentioned before.
+Each replace/copy rule with have a read/write access to all the 4 path properties mentioned before.
 Each rule is executed in the declaration order.

 The `replaceDirectoryName` rule replaces any directory Name that matches the 0th literal with the 1st literal.
 Check the example below: